xenify-io/litepaper/README.md

 ## ◽️ XEN

-  - A decentralized platform from which Xenify has taken inspiration, particularly in terms of its Proof of Burn concept and First Principles methodology.
+  - XEN is the inspirational foundation for Xenify, incorporating its innovative Proof of Partispation concept and First Principles methodology to build a groundbreaking decentralized protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ XNF

-  - The native reward token of Xenify, distributed to users who participate in the platform's activities, such as staking and engaging with the ecosystem.
+  - XNF is the native equity token of Xenify, a state-of-the-art cross-chain aggregator protocol in the decentralized finance (DeFi) space.
+Users can earn XNF tokens by actively participating in the platform's activities, such as burning DXN or FENIX tokens and swapping tokens on supported chains.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Xenify

-  - A decentralized finance (DeFi) platform that aims to redefine the DeFi experience by emphasizing fairness, simplicity, transparency, user empowerment, and interoperability.
+  - Xenify is a decentralized finance (DeFi) protocol designed to revolutionize the DeFi experience by offering a state-of-the-art cross-chain aggregator that simplifies the token swapping process across multiple chains.
+By tapping into the best routes and lowest fees from various aggregators, Xenify empowers users to seamlessly swap tokens between supported chains without the hassle of navigating through multiple protocols.
+The platform emphasizes fairness, simplicity, transparency, user empowerment, and interoperability, aiming to create a more connected and user-centric DeFi ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)